 The Doom movie, where it's lampshaded by being called the "Bio-Force Gun."
 Of course, when The Rock's character gazes in awe at it before acquiring it, he says to himself, "Big...
 Fucking...
 Gun..."

-While there is no specific BFG in the movie, Split Second might have been the first to refer to them as such.
-"We need to get bigger guns.
+Split Second: "We need to get bigger guns.
 BIG Fucking GUNS!"
 These were the "Combat Shotguns" they checked out from the police armory- in actuality a pair of miniguns that used shotgun shells instead of bullets.

-The Annihilator 2000 in Beverly Hills Cop III, which is not only a highly powerful rail gun, but includes such additional features as — and none of these are exaggerations — a cell phone, radio, CD player, and microwave oven.
+The Annihilator 2000 in Beverly Hills Cop III, which is not only a highly powerful machine gun/grenade launcher combo, but includes such additional features as — and none of these are exaggerations — a cell phone, radio, CD player, and microwave oven.